The Life Stories Workshop

 This class is for folks who want to escape the grind, nourish their creative souls, and write some of their amazing life stories.
 We’ll use short writing exercises, supportive feedback, and lots of sharing to shake away our blocks, find our writing voices, and record our lives.
 And of course we’ll laugh, support each other, and eat delicious snacks all the way along.

-This class has two main tools, memoir writing workbooks and meetings weekly.
-Our workbooks are 25-ish page booklets with a theme to write about, a smattering of ideas about how to start, and a writing tip that you can take or leave.
+This class has two main tools, memoir writing workbooks and in-person workshops at our studio.
+Workbooks are 25-ish page booklets with a theme to write about, a smattering of ideas about how to start, and a writing tip that you can take or leave.
 You’ll receive one at the end of each class, and then you’ll have the time in-between classes to scribble your heart out, before bringing in your work to share it for warm and supportive feedback and conversation.

 This class is ideal for people who: